sinnerschrader/platon/docs/guides-getting-started.md

   };
   ```

-?> Sketch does nott automaticly zoom to new Artboards.
+?> Sketch does not automatically zoom to new Artboards.
 Use `⌘ + 1` to see all Artboards on the page.

 ![Rendered Color Tile](./_media/04.png)